-Missing Veteran’s Loved Ones Say They can Find Closure after Learning of Arrest
+Last Man Seen with Missing Veteran Arrested on Murder Charge

 "The unknowing has been probably the most detrimental," Day told FOX40.
 "We had suspicions, we all had thoughts, but we didn’t know for sure and now we do."

-On Sunday evening, 51-year-old Sean Bryant was booked on a murder charge.
-The Union Newspaper reports the arrest stems from Norman’s disappearance.
+According to Nevada County Sheriff's Sgt.
+Bob Jakobs, on Sunday evening 51-year-old Sean Bryant was booked on a murder charge stemming from Norman’s disappearance.

 Norman and his dog, Koko, were last seen in the early morning hours of April 15.
 His car was found earlier in May in the Chalk Bluff, Red Dog area.